Money-saving driving tips

 9. Maintain your car

-Take your car for regular check-ups.
-A car with clean oil and fresh air filters will use less fuel.
+Ensure your car is regularly maintained, according to its service schedule.
+Aside from reducing the potential for big bills further down the line, a freshly serviced car with clean oil and fresh filters will use fuel more efficiently.

 10. Choose a greener car

 The biggest difference you can make to your fuel bills is to buy an economical car in the first place.
-Manufacturer figures provide only a rough guide, however, our independent tests give you a more realistic figure.
+Manufacturer figures provide only a rough guide - our independent tests give you a more realistic figure.
+To find out more, go to how we test mpg

+Important factors to consider are whether you really need four-wheel-drive, as this often dents economy significantly.
+Depending on model, the choice between automatic and manual transmissions can also see differences in fuel economy.

+Traditionally, diesel cars have been seen as more fuel efficient, but the benefit is only really apparent if you travel huge distances each year.
+For low-mileage drivers, or those who spend most of their time around town rather than on the motorway, a small petrol engine or hybrid car may prove cheaper to run.